 For many, apprenticeships and work experience on building sites can be an invaluable part of growing up, gaining practical life skills and work experience, and a pathway to a great career.
 However, apprentices are often tested beyond their immediate skill set and work ethic, and can often encounter unusual ‘tasks,’ only to realise later that they are in fact being pranked!
 All in good humour however…

-Among the more creative pranks cited in the research, ‘The over-head strength test’, (12%) (where an unsuspecting apprentice is asked to lift a plaster bag over their head, only to have the bag pierced, and the contents poured all over them) and the ‘Wheelbarrow proficiency test’ (4%) (asking the apprentice to test how much water a wheelbarrow can retain while traversing a set of obstacles laid out on a building site) both featured.
+Among the more creative pranks cited in the research, ‘The over-head strength test’, (12%) (where an unsuspecting apprentice is asked to lift a bag of plaster over their head, only to have the bag pierced, and the contents poured all over them) and the ‘Wheelbarrow proficiency test’ (4%) (asking the apprentice to test how much water a wheelbarrow can retain while traversing a set of obstacles laid out on a building site) both featured.

 The full list of favourite pranks as revealed by Homevalue, is as follows: